From ideation to optimization, these steps will help you create a solid process for quality content marketing.

 - Helpful demographic info (like age, salary, city or region, etc.)

 Your brand’s voice and tone are illustrated through your website, your content marketing, your ad copy, your social media, and more.
 These things are reflected in how you speak to your audience.
 Your voice and tone should make sense for your audience as well as the overall ethos of your business.

 A good place to start with identifying your voice and tone is by looking at your target personas.
 How do they talk?
-How formal or casual are they?
+Are they more formal or casual?
 How much time do they have to consume your content?
 All of these elements can factor into your voice and tone.

 Next, revisit your company’s mission and values.
 Some businesses use bright colors, youthful acronyms (like LOL), and other nontraditional marketing elements in their branding.

 Others have an audience that prefers a minimalist design, a serious demeanor, and no-nonsense verbiage.
 By blending together the right combination of elements, you can define your voice and tone.